Most Popular Esports Games in 2022

 Hearthstone reached its peak in popularity in 2018, with 100 million registered players.

 Also, a popular premise that the game completes is the combination of fantastic elements, quite similar to mythology-based slot games that are popular among UK players.
-We know that through the amount of users that access Book of Dead free spins from our index.
+We know that through the amount of users that access free spins Book of Dead promotions from our index.

 |Platform||PC, Xbox One, PS4, Nintendo Switch|